jbenden/mod_clamav/README.md

 to connect to the Clamd daemon process.
 If no ClamServer directive is configured, then the module will do no TCP Clamd scanning.

+Please see the ClamStream directive if using a different host for Clamd than the ProFTPd server.

 * ClamPort
  * syntax: <ClamPort integer>
  * default: 3310